Our guiding principles for volunteering are:

-The Timekeeper is responsible for recording the finish times of all participants at the event (using either the Virtual Volunteer app or stopwatch).
+The Timekeeper is responsible for recording the finish times of all participants at the event (using the Virtual Volunteer app).
 Ideally, events should use two timing devices to protect against losing one set of times.

 The Finish Token volunteer is responsible for handing out position tokens to all participants working in a team with the timekeeper.
 They may be assisted by a Finish Tokens Support volunteer.

-This volunteer scans the personal barcode (using the Virtual Volunteer app or a barcode scanner), followed by the barcode on the finish position token, to ensure every participant who completes the course receives a result.
+This volunteer scans the personal barcode (using the Virtual Volunteer app), followed by the barcode on the finish position token, to ensure every participant who completes the course receives a result.

-A Tail Walker is entitled to receive both a volunteer credit and a run credit (providing they brought their barcode along to be scanned) when carrying out this role.
+Every parkrun has a Tail Walker volunteer (or volunteers) who sets off at the start of the event and walks at the back of the field.
+A Tail Walker is entitled to receive both a volunteer credit and a walk/run credit (providing they brought their barcode with them to be scanned) when carrying out this role.

 Also compulsory at junior events...

 Marshals at junior parkrun events are positioned no more than 100m apart and maintain line-of-sight to the next Marshal.
 Marshals perform a variety of tasks which include giving directions, ensuring safety on the course and cheerleading.

 The Funnel Manager is responsible for the whole finish area and is primarily focused on ensuring the participants move smoothly and swiftly through the finish funnel.